Your search did not match any results.

 You cannot rollback patches yourself.
 Only Oracle operations can rollback a patch.
 Oracle operations will monitor patching and rollback if a patch cannot be applied successfully according to basic sanity tests.
 However, there is always a chance that the adverse effect is only observable from the application.
 In that case, you will have to notify Oracle via a Service Request(SR).

-Yes, ADB (serverless) does have auto-scaling.
+Yes, ADB on Shared Infrastructure does have auto-scaling and this enabled by default when you create a new instance.
 You can select auto scaling during provisioning or later using the Scale Up/Down button on the Oracle Cloud Infrastructure console.
 Click here for more information

 No. ADB does not allow access to the operating system.